eL0ck/my_react-daily-ui/003-landing-page/README.md

 Added a couple of Movie genres and top tv picks

 ### 9 - Add a search TitleList
+Good example of how to bind event listeners in React

+The key point here is that this is a 'Controlled input'.
+This means its has a `value` property and is therefore controlled by React.
+You need an `onChange` handler to change the `value`.

+`handleKeyUp` method is used to actually fire the search

+This is also a good example of **inheriting state through props**.
+The `url` prop is set to a state variable of the `App` (`MenuPage` in the new version) component.

+**Why doesn't the request fire everytime a letter is typed?**

+The `TitleList` component has a method `componentWillReceiveProps` which compares only the `url` property.
+If it finds no changes in this then the `TitleList` state never changes and the component doesn't re-render.

+(**!!** I wonder if we can do this with `shouldComponentUpdate()` it would be clearer to me)

+The usage of `componentDidMount` seems redundant to me.
+Wonder if this is nessesary??

 ## Extension Tasks
   Features that add to the original